Stated SL(n)-Skein Modules and Algebras: Relation to factorization homology, skein categories, and lattice gauge theory

 \subsection{Lattice Gauge Theory, Quantum moduli spaces}

 A ciliated graph $\Gamma$ is a finite graph with an additional data specifying for each vertex of $\Gamma$ a linear order of half-edges adjacent to it.
 Each ciliated graph $\Gamma$ is ribbon and, hence, defines a surface which contracts onto $\Gamma.$ Inspired by an earlier Fock-Rosly's work \cite{FR}, Alekseev-Grosse-Schomerus and Buffenoir-Roche quantized moduli spaces of flat connections on such surfaces in \cite{AGS, AS, BR1,BR2}.
+(See also \cite{BFK}.)
 Specifically, for each ciliated graph $\Gamma$ and a quantized coordinate Hopf algebra $O_q(G)$ they have defined an $O_q(G)$-comodule ${\cal L}(\Gamma)$, called quantum moduli space, quantizing a (properly defined) algebra of functions on the space of flat $G$-connections on $\Gamma.$

 Let $\Sigma(\Gamma)$ be a surface without boundary realizing the ribbon structure on $\Gamma$ and let $\Sigma^0(\Gamma)$ be $\Sigma(\Gamma)$ with one of its punctures blown up into a disc, as in Fig. \ref{f.proj}.
 (Hence, $\Sigma^0(\Gamma)=\Sigma(\Gamma)_p$ for some puncture $p$, in the notation of Subsec. \ref{ss.kernel}.
 Note that $\Sigma^0(\Gamma)$ and $\Sigma(\Gamma)$ are uniquely determined up to a homeomorphism.)
-Then, as observed in \cite{BBJ}, the defining equations for ${\cal L}(\Gamma)$ coincide with those induced by the glueing patterns of \cite{BBJ}.
-In other words, quantum moduli spaces coincide with the factorization homology of \cite{BBJ} and, consequently, for $G=SL(n),$
+Then, as observed in \cite{BBJ}, the defining equations for ${\cal L}(\Gamma)$ coincide with those induced by the gluing patterns of \cite{BBJ}.
+In other words, quantum moduli spaces are determined by the factorization homology of \cite{BBJ} and, consequently, for $G=SL(n),$

 as $O_q(G)$-comodule algebras.
 This result was observed independently by the first author and proved by \cite{Ko} for $n=2$.